-Who We Serve: Adults who have a serious mental illness, have a possible co-occurring substance use disorder, who are justice-involved, and who may be homeless or at risk of being homeless.
+Who We Serve: Adults who have a serious mental illness, have a possible co-occurring substance use disorder, who are justice-involved, are eligible for probation, are on parole, and who may be homeless or at risk of being homeless.

 About the Program: We believe that recovery starts from within and will do whatever it takes to support you on your recovery journey.
 We have a multidisciplinary team that includes a psychiatrist; a nurse; a program coordinator/licensed team lead; a clinician; a peer recovery coach; personal service coordinators with experience in drug, alcohol, and mental health treatment; and specialists in housing, education and employment, who are all here to help you on your path.

 Your recovery journey is guided by an individualized service plan.
 Our staff offers advocacy for individuals who have extensive contacts with the criminal justice system.
 We will assist you in recovery by tailoring services so you can better manage your conditions, monitor your progress toward your goals, adjust services to fit your changing needs, and partner with community services to ensure continuity of care.

 The Registered Nurse (RN) provides recovery-focused services related to the safe and appropriate administration of medical treatment (including medications) as prescribed by the physician.